CIAvash/Curry/README.md

 Like `assuming` but returns a Curry.
 And tries to preserve the parameters of the partial function.

-Unfortunately cannot do so for the default value of optional positional parameters.

 ### method original_function

 ```raku